 Doves as Bible birds symbolize the Holy Spirit and hope.
 These days, they’re pretty popular as a symbol of hope.

-Sparrows are known to have strong maternal instincts; they often stay close by their young while they learn how to fly on their own.
+Sparrows are known to have strong maternal instincts; they often stay close to their young while they learn how to fly on their own.

 What bird is a symbol of life?